 But she is in her grave, and, oh,

 The final stanza serves as an antithesis.
 The lyrical voice accentuates her isolation: “She lived unknown, and few could know/ When Lucy ceased to be;”.
 The poem follows a cyclical pattern.
 Notice how this stanza repeats the characterization of Lucy as distant and unknown (like in the first stanza).
 Moreover, this cycle is also related to the movement between growth and death (In the first stanza she is presented as alive, whereas in the last stanza the lyrical voice talks about her death).
 This cyclical form conveys great dramatic intensity.

 Lucy’s death is expressed with great sadness: “But she is in her grave, and, oh”.
 Love is asserted by the lyrical voice’s exclamation of difference (“The difference to me!”).
-The lyrical voice, dissimilarly from others, feels that he/she is unlike he/she was before because he/she could love her passionately, and that changed him/her.
-This “difference” functions powerfully trough understatement, and establishes a dramatic ending for the poem.
-Notice how, throughout the poem, the lyrical voice focuses on his experience and how Lucy affected him/her rather than his/her beloved one herself (this is another recurrent characteristic of the Romantic Movement).
+The lyrical voice, dissimilarly from others, feels that he is unlike he was before because he could love her passionately, and that changed him.
+This “difference” functions powerfully through understatement and establishes a dramatic ending for the poem.
+Notice how, throughout the poem, the lyrical voice focuses on his experience and how Lucy affected him rather than his beloved one herself (this is another recurrent characteristic of the Romantic Movement).

 About William Wordsworth